 This EDC backpack has a spacious storage compartment and a total capacity of 25 liters.
 It features a laptop compartment inside the main area, which can fit most 15” laptops.

 There’s also a front compartment with an organizer panel, as well as a zippered front pocket for any necessities you would like to have handy.
 And there’s another smaller zippered pocket, which is the perfect size for your phone.

 The Parkside also features one stretch side pocket, designed to fit a water bottle.
 There are two grab handles on the pack, one on the top and one on the front.
 The grab handle at the front of the pack can also be used as an attachment point for bulkier items – just use a carabiner to attach anything to it.

 This is a pretty affordable backpack.
-Some colors are under $50, which is amazing value for money considering the quality and durability of Timbuk2 bags.
-It is comfortable, durable and available in six different colors, so you can easily get a bag that you actually like.
+Some colors are under $50, which is an amazing value for money considering the quality and durability of Timbuk2 bags.
+It is comfortable, durable, and available in six different colors, so you can easily get a bag that you actually like.

 You can fit two DSLR bodies and 3-4 lenses inside the main compartment.
 The exterior of the pack features compression straps that can hold a tripod or any other bulky items in place, as well as a closed side pocket.

 Plus, there’s also a front compartment with an organizer panel for all your other necessities.
 And the backpack has a separate laptop compartment, which can easily fit 17” devices.